 - Practice proper oral hygiene

 As discussed earlier, good oral hygiene will come a long way.
 You can prevent infections and other complications with regular brushing and flossing techniques.
 Do not forget to brush your teeth twice a day or after meals and flossing once a day before bedtime.
+You can also consult the dentists from No Gaps Dental Chatswood to ensure your tooth implants are in great shape.

 (Medical News Today, August 2020).
 What problems can occur after dental implant surgery?